 We keep things moving!

-The Junge Deutsche Philharmonie works regularly with internationally renowned artists.
-Since 2014, Jonathan Nott has been its Principal Conductor and Artistic Advisor; the appointment was made immediately after their first collaboration, a Mahler project in the spring of 2013.
-He follows Lothar Zagrosek who moulded the orchestra as Principal Guest Conductor and Artistic Advisor from 1995 to 2014.
-Other recent guest conductors have included David Afkham, George Benjamin, Ivor Bolton, Sylvain Cambreling, Dennis Russell Davies, Susanna Mälkki, Bruno Mantovani, Sir Neville Marriner, Sir Roger Norrington and Andrés Orozco-Estrada.
-The players’ artistic skills have been enhanced by soloists such as Martin Fröst, Sol Gabetta, Martin Helmchen, Sergey Khachatryan, Truls Mørk, Sergei Nakariakov, Christiane Oelze, Julian Steckel, Antoine Tamestit, Christian Tetzlaff, Carolin Widmann and Jörg Widmann, and by working with composers including Beat Furrer, Heiner Goebbels, Enno Poppe, Wolfgang Rihm, José María Sánchez-Verdú, Jörg Widmann and Hans Zender.
+The Junge Deutsche Philharmonie regularly works alongside internationally renowned artists.
+Since 2014, its Principal Conductor and Artistic Advisor has been Jonathan Nott, who was appointed after the success of their first collaboration in the spring of 2013, performing music by Mahler.
+He follows Lothar Zagrosek, Principal Guest Conductor and Artistic Advisor from 1995 to 2014.
+Other recent guest conductors have included David Afkham, George Benjamin, Ivor Bolton, Sylvain Cambreling, Tung-Chieh Chuang, Dennis Russell Davies, Susanna Mälkki, Bruno Mantovani, the late Sir Neville Marriner, Ingo Metzmacher, Sir Roger Norrington, Andrés Orozco-Estrada and Jukka-Pekka Saraste.
+And Junge Deutsche Philharmonie members have grown as artists by working with soloists such as Tzimon Barto, Renaud Capuçon, Martin Fröst, Sol Gabetta, Martin Helmchen, Sergey Khachatryan, Nikolai Lugansky, Truls Mørk, Sergei Nakariakov, Christiane Oelze, Julian Steckel, Antoine Tamestit, Alexandre Tharaud, Christian Tetzlaff, Carolin Widmann and Jörg Widmann, and with composers including Beat Furrer, Heiner Goebbels, Enno Poppe, Wolfgang Rihm, José María Sánchez-Verdú, Jörg Widmann and Hans Zender.